Blackdread/filter-sort-jooq-api/README.md

 See: http://www.blackdread.org/

+# Note

+Most logic have been moved to [Rest filter](https://github.com/Blackdread/rest-filter)

 # Usage

 It is recommended to use this API in a Spring App with jOOQ (have a dependency to spring-data-commons for Sort).